 Hello first-year composition instructors!

 This guide is designed to help you incorporate information literacy learning objectives into your classes and to make the best use of library services available to you.
-I welcome your input into this guide!
-Please send feedback to:

 The Library intersects with Writing Program Learning Outcome #2:

 Outcome 2: Critical Thinking and Reading Resulting in Writing.
 As they undertake scholarly inquiry and produce their own arguments, students summarize, analyze, synthesize, and evaluate the ideas of others.